Are you new to soft pastels and looking for advice?

 |

-2. Paper/support
+2. PAPER/SUPPORT

 Pastel papers

-These offer both tooth and texture.
-They are affordable, available in a wide range of colours, highly affordable and you can buy them individually or in a pad.
-The Canson Mi-tientes paper has a honeycomb texture on one side and a fine grain on the other, which can provide a good starting point for the beginner.
-Other papers include Fabriano Ingres and Tiziano, Hahnemuhle Ingres and Clairfontaine Ingres. |
+These papers offer both tooth and texture and come in a variety of colours.
+They are also quite affordable and can be purchased individually or in a pad.
+The Canson Mi-tientes paper, for instance, has a honeycomb texture on one side and a fine grain on the other, making it a great choice for beginners.
+Other options include Fabriano Ingres and Tiziano. |

 Abrasive papers